 Wherever the service is heard and however it is adapted, whether the music is provided by choir or congregation, the pattern and strength of the service, as Milner-White pointed out, derive from the lessons.
 'The main theme is the development of the loving purposes of God ...' seen 'through the windows and the words of the Bible'.
 Local interests appear, as they do here, in the Bidding Prayer.
 Personal circumstances give point to different parts of the service.
 Many of those who took part in the first service must have recalled those killed in the Great War when it came to the famous passage 'all those who rejoice with us, but upon another shore and in a greater light'.
-Many today will think of a loved one who has died in the course of the last year when they hear those words, and for many participating this year it will be impossible not to remember Stephen Cleobury and his family at precisely this moment.
+When they hear these words, following the extraordinary events of this year, many today might be thinking of a loved one who has died recently.